Cardinals vs. Giants Player Props Betting Odds

 Yastrzemski Stats

-- Mike Yastrzemski has six doubles, five home runs, three walks and 13 RBI (25 total hits).
+- Mike Yastrzemski has 25 hits with six doubles, five home runs, three walks and 13 RBI.

 - He's slashed .291/.315/.535 so far this year.

-- Yastrzemski takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .474 with two doubles, a home run and four RBI.
+- Yastrzemski enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .474 with two doubles, a home run and four RBI.

 Yastrzemski Recent Games